evilayman/opencode-raven/README.md

 Raven defaults to routing noisy search/fetch tools, and bundles Context7, Exa, and Grep.app as on-demand MCPs that are always handled behind Raven.

 Important limitation: MCPs enabled directly in OpenCode config still load their tool schemas into the main session.
-Raven saves context from tool calls and raw results for those global MCPs, but schema hiding requires putting the MCP in Raven's `onDemandMcpServers`.
+Raven saves context from tool calls and raw results for those global MCPs, but schema hiding requires putting the MCP in Raven's `onDemandMcpServers`. **Strongly recommended:** configure noisy/search/docs/web MCPs as on-demand MCPs unless you need direct main-agent access.

 ## Example